ec-jrc/cbm/docs/api_img.md

 Please read up on the [generic characteristics of the RESTful service](https://github.com/ec-jrc/cbm/wiki/5.-Using-RESTful-services-to-get-parcel-time-series) before using the queries described here.

-**WARNING**

-The query described here is **resource intensive**.
+**WARNING**: The query described here is **resource intensive**.
 It starts a complex task that involves communication between docker containers and parallel execution on several DIAS VMs.
 The following limitations apply:

 * Chip extraction is for Level-1C (L1C) and Level-2A (L2A) Sentinel-2.
 L2A is not available everywhere, but generally in the CbM onboarding Member States and those in other pilots (e.g. SEN4CAP, EOSC-EAP) where CREODIAS was used.
 L1C is available globally.